 Even with outer packaging and protective packaging in place, if a parcel is handled incorrectly at some point along the supply chain then it could lead to costly damage.
 Packaging is the perfect place to convey important handling information that distributors should know.
-Different messages can be displayed on boxes, from something as simple as ‘FRAGILE’ to which way up the packaging should be moved.
-However, there are also occasions where more detailed instructions are required, such as the temperature range your products must be stored at.
+Different messages can be displayed on boxes.
+From something as simple as ‘FRAGILE’, to which way up the items should be moved.
+However, there are occasions where more detailed instructions are required.
+For example, the temperature range your products must be stored at.

 Making good use of packaging materials like labels and printed tape is your opportunity to do what you can to make sure that the product arrives in perfect condition.
 Applying a label with ‘HANDLE WITH CARE’ or ‘DO NOT BEND’ or a tape saying ‘FRAGILE’ when appropriate can make all the difference and potentially save you a lot of money.

-We all know that time is money, and a lot of time can be wasted if your packaging is not organised effectively, or if you do not have the right tools to get loads packed and wrapped quickly for transit.
-With packaging that is easy to use and tools that minimise packing time, the number of workers required to pack each load can be reduced, freeing them up to do other tasks.
+Time is money.
+And a lot of time can be wasted if your packaging is not organised effectively.
+Not having the right tools doesn’t help either!
+With packaging that is easy to use, and tools that minimise packing time, you can improve your operational efficiency.

-The delivery speed of products is accelerated when efficient packaging processes are in place, and this increase in productivity can be passed on throughout the supply chain.
-When you combine this with proper labelling and quality packaging that is suited to the product, you can save time and money and reduce the risk of damage occurring.
+The delivery speed of products is accelerated when efficient packaging processes are in place.
+Combine this with proper labelling, and quality packaging that is suited to the product, and you can save time and money.
+It will also reduce the risk of damage occurring.

-Whilst packaging can make storing your goods simpler, you can also free up space by getting ‘just in time’ deliveries of the packaging you need when you need it.
-Here at Springpack, we offer a stock holding service, so you can order and have quantities delivered when it’s convenient for you.
-You can get in touch on 0800 651 0110 to find out more about this service.
+Whilst packaging can make storing your goods simpler, you can also free up space by getting ‘just in time’ deliveries.
+We offer a stock holding service, so you can order and have quantities delivered when it’s convenient for you.
+Give us a call on 01905 457 000 to find out more about this service.

-Whilst it may be tempting to use the same box for every product, this amounts to a significant amount of unnecessary packaging waste and increases the likelihood of damage.
+Whilst it may be tempting to use the same box for every product, this could lead to waste.
+It could increase the likelihood of damage too.
 Every product is different and requires packaging to suit.
-Factors to consider when choosing packaging include size, shape, weight, and sustainability.
-These will dictate the packaging type and material that you choose, and in turn will impact how well the package is preserved in transit.
+Factors to consider when choosing packaging include the size, shape and weight.
+Sustainability might play a part too.
+These factors will dictate the type, and material, that you need.

 Especially when the goods are fragile, packaging that cushions can make all the difference.
 There are various types of protective packaging available that are suitable for different types of product.
 For example, you can use Bubble or Foam products to cushion and absorb the impact should an incident occur during transit.

 In some cases, a bespoke packaging solution is required.
 Here at Springpack, we offer a Specials Service for when you need packaging that is specifically designed to protect your product.
-Whether you need changes made to a stock item or you need an entirely new design, we can work with you to come up with the optimum solution.
+Talk to the Packaging Pro’s, and we’ll work with you to come up with the perfect solution.

 Packaging waste is one of the biggest contributors to landfill in the UK.
 Without adopting sustainable packaging practices companies produce excess packaging waste that directly contributes to an increase in pollution as more packaging then has to be produced.

-Packaging can contribute to sustainability if you choose packaging that is both effective at protecting the product in question, fulfilling its main purpose, and is also reusable or recyclable.
-If you are experiencing issues with packaging breaking or regularly having to deal with damaged goods then it may be time for a packaging review as doing nothing will only lead to more packaging waste being produced.
+Packaging can contribute to sustainability.
+Choosing something that is effective at protecting, and is also reusable or recyclable, is a greener way to pack.
+If you are experiencing issues with packaging breaking or regularly having to deal with damaged goods, then it may be time for an audit.
+Not reactive will only lead to more waste being produced.

-In the last evaluation of waste production in the UK, the highest recycling rate was 81.9% for paper and cardboard, followed by 68.7% for metal and 67.1% for glass.
-Paper and cardboard should always be recycled but there are other materials that may be recyclable too, check with your waste management company for a full list.
-Increasing the amount of packaging you are recycling could not only reduce your carbon footprint but also save you money on disposal costs.
-The saving can even be passed down the chain if you reduce the amount of excess packaging that your customer will need to get rid of.
+In the last evaluation of waste production in the UK, the highest recycling rate was 81.9% for paper and cardboard.
+Followed by 68.7% for metal and 67.1% for glass.
+Paper and cardboard should always be recycled but there are other materials that can be recyclable too.
+Check with your waste management company for a full list.
+Increasing the amount of items you are recycling will reduce your carbon footprint.
+It could also save you money on disposal costs.
+Savings can even be passed down the chain.
+Especially if you reduce the amount of excess packaging that you are sending.

 Packaging is often the first impression your customers, clients or distributors will have of the company.
 This makes it a valuable marketing opportunity, giving you the chance to promote your brand and uphold your professional image.
-Here at Springpack, we can add your logo or brand colours in the most visible place on your packaging to boost brand awareness throughout a package’s journey.
-For more information on branded packaging, get in touch with our team today.
+Here at Springpack, we can add your logo or brand colours to your packaging.
+This will boost brand awareness throughout a package’s journey.
+For more information on branding, get in touch with our team today.

 Contact the Springpack team to arrange a packaging review and receive the best prices on our wide range of bulk packaging supplies.